 Conducting and evaluating rangeland monitoring data is critical to understand the influence of management practices on Sandhills plant communities and soil health.
-A network of knowledge exchange between cattle producers and scientists alike can help this data become more meaningful and useful in an adaptive rangeland management framework.
+A network of knowledge exchange between cattle producers and scientists can help this data become more meaningful and useful in an adaptive rangeland management framework.

 The SRMC Project